Airmobile Warfare: The U.S. Army 1st Cavalry Division

 In the early years of America's involvement in Vietnam, joint forces commander General William Westmoreland employed a search and destroy strategy of attrition warfare against communist forces in South Vietnam.
 Forbidden from sending ground troops to attack North Vietnamese concentrations and supply routes in Laos, Cambodia and North Vietnam itself, Westmoreland wanted to grind down the People's Army of Vietnam (PAVN) by directly inflicting large losses in personnel and materiel, bringing them to the point of collapse.

 Search and destroy involved dispatching ground forces to hostile territory where they would search out the enemy, destroy them, then immediately withdraw.
-This concept, thought to be ideally suited to counter-guerrilla operations in a low-mobility environment like the jungles of Vietnam, was made practicable by development of the military utility helicopter and brought to implementation by creation of a new type of military organization: An air cavalry.
+This concept, thought to be ideally suited to counter-guerrilla operations in a low-mobility environment like the jungles of Vietnam, was made practicable by development of the military utility helicopter and implemented by the creation of a new type of military organization: An air cavalry.

 Established in 1921, the U.S. Army's 1st Cavalry Division had been converted during the Pacific War to infantry formations.
 In the early 1960s, in Fort Benning, Georgia, they were transformed into a completely new type of organization called an air assault division and designated the 1st Cavalry Division (Airmobile).
 In 1965 they began deploying to Camp Radcliff; a base camp near the town of An Khe in Vietnam's Central Highlands region built expressly to meet their unique requirements.